 Has ACOG Been Listening to Birth Advocates?

-The June 2010 issue of Obstetrics & Gynecology–or “The Green Journal,” the American College of Obstetrics and Gynecology’s (ACOG) research publication–includes three articles that address vaginal birth after cesarean (VBAC).
+The June 2010 issue of Obstetrics & Gynecology–or “The Green Journal,” the American College of Obstetricians and Gynecologists’ (ACOG) research publication–includes three articles that address vaginal birth after cesarean (VBAC).

 One is a research article addressing maternal and neonatal outcomes associated with VBAC.